youtube/cobalt/src/README.md

   * **Heterogenous Development Environments.** This is slowly evening out, but all CE devices run on custom hardware, often with proprietary methods of building, packaging, deploying, and running programs.
-Almost all CE devices have ARM or MIPS processors instead of the more familiar x86.
-Sometimes the toolchain doesn't support contemporary C++11 features.
+Almost all CE devices have ARM processors instead of the more familiar x86.
+Sometimes the toolchain doesn't support contemporary C++11/14 features.
 Sometimes the OS isn't POSIX, or it tries to be, but it is only partially implemented.
     Sometimes the program entry point is in another language or architecture that requires a "trampoline" over to native binary code.